lauragillespie/timeego/README.md

 ## 🗃 JavaScript File Organization

-This section explains the JavaScript organization.
 We used a form of the MVC design pattern to divide our logic.

 ### 🎮 Controllers